chad-autry/hexagonal-space-client/README.md

-# hex-galactic-client
+# hexagonal-space-client
-This is JavaScript client application for my game HexGalactic.
-HexGalactic is intended to be primarilly a massively multiplayer persistent online programming game.
-Nonetheless, it is intended to have a modular scenario system  for local script testing and map making tools, but can also alow for more traditional direct player control tactics games using HexGalactic rules or other rule sets.
+This is JavaScript client application for my game platform Hexagonal Space.
+The primary game is HexGalactic, a massively multiplayer persistent online programming game.
+However, Hexagonal Space can also host map creators, code simulators, and more traditional direct player control tactics games using HexGalactic rules or other rule sets.

 ## License
 This project is explicitlly UNLICENSED.
 It is still protected by copyright.